thaisbeham/Applied_deep_learning/README.md

 Results on test set: f1socre: 0.96 for class 0 and 0.99 for class 1

 ### Final considerations
 Since the model performed with very high accuracy on all the tests, it is an indication that something could be wrong regarding the implementation.
-In that way I tried to revise the code and also asked for a collegue to do it and we both could not identied what could be wrong.
+In that way I tried to review the code and asked for a collegue to do it too and we both could not identied what could be wrong.

 ### Time required